ISISComputingGroup/ibex_developers_manual/Creating-a-release.md

 Project is ready to be released not for a specific event, e.g. at the end of a sprint.

-1. Look at the released features in this branch [IBEX/wiki/ReleaseNotes_Dev](https://github.com/ISISComputingGroup/IBEX/wiki/ReleaseNotes_Dev) and find the most severe change.
+1. Look at the released features in this branch [IBEX/wiki/ReleaseNotes_Dev](https://github.com/ISISComputingGroup/IBEX/wiki/ReleaseNotes_Dev) and find the most significant level of change (i.e. is this cumulatively a major change, a minor change, or a patch?).
 1. Start a release branch so that the code is frozen
 1. Update the version numbers:
     1. In `ibex_gui/base/uk.ac.stfc.isis.ibex.ui.help/plugin.xml` edit `Bundle-Version: 1.0.0.qualifier` to be `X.x.m.qualifier`